fbpx

 Generally speaking, payment online or by card is safer than carrying cash, whether you’re the payer or the payee.

-Digital payments are traceable, don’t involve carrying large amounts of paper notes that are easy to spot and easier to steal, and they have multiple layers of security that ensure the payments are genuine and haven’t been tampered with.
+Digital payments are traceable, don’t involve carrying large amounts of paper notes that are easy to spot and easier to steal, and have multiple layers of security that ensure the payments are genuine and haven’t been tampered with.

 This certification means that a fire and security business using a mobile terminal that’s PCI-DSS compliant can guarantee secure transactions to their customers.